Mauu98/MauricioPinoPortfolio/README.md

 # ♦Hi!
 I'm Mauricio Pino!👋, Java Backend Developer☕👨‍💻

 ## 🔹I'm self-taught and feel passionate about what I do.
-My interests are the development of web applications, of any kind.
+My interests are the development of web applications and Blockchain.
 I'm open to learn new tools and/or technologies.

 ### 🚩***Languages***